 Information architecture can be surprisingly difficult to define.
 This is in part because while other subjects such as content writing can be narrowed to a specific job title – the writer – the field of IA stretches across many professions.
 In truth, everyone involved in product development applies information architecture methodologies at some point.

-Most websites and apps will need their content divided into parts, so it can both be understood by users in a quick manner and can be organized so the user can find all the features the product has.
+Most websites and apps will need their content divided into parts, so it can both, be understood by users in a quick manner, and be organized so the user can find all the features the product has.
 Sometimes, this is done so smoothly that users never stop to think about how the information is organized for them.

 That is the case for websites such as Google Drive or Medium, which must think carefully about how they present information to the user – or risk getting several features lost in a sea of random buttons and links, that users won’t ever follow or enjoy.